AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/fusion-release-activity/fusion-aug-2.md

   Previously, date and time difference could be calculated only by a formula entered by the user.

-  For more information, see [Date and time functions](../../../workfront-fusion/functions/date-and-time-functions.md).
+  For more information, see [Date and time functions in Adobe Workfront Fusion](../../../workfront-fusion/functions/date-and-time-functions.md).

 * New array function: arrayDifference